Fishing in Lake Berryessa

 To the north of the Spanish Flat, you can easily find the two islands, considering the main river channel runs into them.
 Several other ditches and channels create a web of ledges, ridges, and drop-offs, which offer good vantage points when fishing in Lake Berryessa.

-The fish exploit the submerged brush and weed beds in this area as cover.
+The fish exploit this area’s submerged brush and weed beds as cover.
 That’s why it is a priority to inspect depths up to 15 feet and the small rock piles and drainage ditches in the vicinity.

-When embarking on a fishing trip in the summer, the Putah Creek inlet and its surrounding areas should be top locations for catching fish like smallmouth, largemouth, and spotted bass.
+When thinking of fishing in Lake Berryessa during the summer, the Putah Creek inlet and its surrounding areas should be top locations for catching fish like smallmouth, largemouth, and spotted bass.
 The trick is to focus on the bedrock patches and rock piles.

 When the water table of the lake is low, bass will gravitate around submerged timber.
 If using this location, always look for fish holding over the rocks before unpacking for the day.

 Putah Creek Arm